tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

    |  /domains/pinto/room/swamp1.c: Updated and loaded.
    |  ^pinto/room/> goto swamp1

-Did it work?
-Otherwise review the error messages the `update <../command/update.html>`_ command gives you.
-The code presented above can be copy pasted using the icon next to it.
+If it didn’t work, review the error messages provided by the ``update`` command.
+You can copy and paste the code above using the copy icon.

-2.1 Adding smell and sound
+2.2 Adding Smell and Sound
 --------------------------

-Let us add two more functions to set the smell and a default message for when people listen.
+Now, let’s enhance the room by adding functions to describe its smell and the sounds players might hear:

 .. code-block:: c
    :linenos: